 When you connect to the internet, the owner of the connection can see everything you do.

-Most of the time, you have no need to be concerned.
+Most of the time, you do not need to be concerned.
 Your “real” ISP (the one you’re paying money to, and the one who’s apparently coming out on Monday) typically doesn’t care.
 When you visit a friend, they probably don’t care.
 When you visit a coffee shop or hotel with free internet, they probably don’t care what you’re doing online.

 But they might.